 Grapes in Art

-Grapes are just one of the common depictions of fruit in art that date back thousands of years.
-Stemming from Ancient Egyptian beliefs that being entombed with artistic representations of ripe fruit would grant rewards in the afterlife, brightly colored grapes have been a staple of still-life’s ever since.
-Depending on their state of ripeness however, their meaning can alter.
+Grapes are just one of the common depictions of fruit in the art that date back thousands of years.
+Stemming from Ancient Egyptian beliefs that being entombed with artistic representations of ripe fruit would grant rewards in the afterlife, brightly colored grapes have been a staple of still-lifes ever since.
+Depending on their state of ripeness, however, their meaning can alter.

 1. Life or Death

-Mature grapes in paintings, like their religious symbolism, represent youthfulness, vitality, abundance and fertility.
-Rotting grapes however, denote decay and disease.
-While also serving as a reminder for human transience in a world where we’re destined to die.
+Mature grapes in paintings, like their religious symbolism, represent youthfulness, vitality, abundance, and fertility.
+Rotting grapes however denote decay and disease.
+While also serving as a reminder of human transience in a world where we’re destined to die.

 Grapes in Literature

-Grapes also paint evocative pictures or serve as metaphor in literature and everyday sayings.
+Grapes also paint evocative pictures or serve as metaphors in literature and everyday sayings.
 Here we take a look at two ways the word has come into common parlance.

 1. Sour Grapes

 Playing on the bitterness that the taste of grapes is sometimes said to have, “sour grapes” is an expression that has been used in the title of both films and literature over the last century.
 The origins of its use stem from Aesop’s fable “The Fox and the Grapes”.
-In the story a fox tries to eat out of reach grapes but can’t, instead claiming their taste to be unsatisfactory rather than admit defeat.
+In the story a fox tries to eat out-of-reach grapes but can’t, instead claiming their taste to be unsatisfactory rather than admitting defeat.